Community Supported Agriculture

 Veggies we grow include:

-Spring: Spinach, green beans, baby beets w/ greens, green onions, carrots, salad mix, kohlrabi, radishes, brussel sprouts, broccoli, chard, beans, kale, head lettuce, bok choi, pak choi, cabbage, turnips and a variety of herbs.
+Spring: Spinach, green beans, baby beets w/ greens, green onions, carrots, salad mix, kohlrabi, radishes, brussel sprouts, broccoli, chard, potatoes, celery, kale, head lettuce, bok choi, pak choi, cabbage, turnips and a variety of herbs.

-Fall: lettuce, winter squash, green beans, pepper, cabbage, beets, herbs, onion, swiss chard, radish, salad mix, potatoes, winter squash, garlic, pumpkins.
+Fall: Tomatoes, lettuce, winter squash, green beans, peppers, cabbage, beets, herbs, onion, swiss chard, kale, radish, salad mix, potatoes, winter squash, garlic, ginger, spinach.

-Winter: Kale, Chard, Lettuces, Spinach, Bok Choi, Arugula, Salad Mix, Turnips, Radish, Leeks, Green Onions, Carrots, Beets, Cabbage, Choy, Sunflower and Pea shoots.
+Winter: Kale, Chard, Lettuces, Spinach, Bok Choi, Arugula, Salad Mix, Turnips, Radish, Leeks, Green Onions, Napa, Fennel, Ginger, Carrots, Beets, Cabbage, Choy, Sunflower and Pea shoots.

 There is an important concept woven into the CSA model that takes the arrangement beyond the usual commercial transaction.
 That is the notion of shared risk.
 When originally conceived, the CSA was set up differently than it is now.
 A group of people pooled their money, bought a farm, hired a farmer, and each took a share of whatever the farm produced for the year.
 If the farm had a tomato bonanza, everyone put some up for winter.
 If a plague of locusts ate all the greens, people ate cheese sandwiches.
 Very few such CSAs exist today, and for most farmers, the CSA is just one of the ways their produce is marketed.
 They may also go to the farmers market, do some wholesale, sell to restaurants, etc. Still, the idea that "we're in this together" remains.